-The last few months of social-distancing and sheltering-in-place in reaction to a pandemic have introduced us to a place most of us have never imagined.
-As a graduating college or graduate student, you may feel cheated of those final days of your long journey - commencement, parties, accolades, and interviewing for jobs you have been preparing to land for years.
-You may have had a job-offer rescinded; had a vacation postponed, and likely are feeling uncertain about your immediate actions and your future.
+The last year of social-distancing and sheltering-in-place in reaction to a pandemic have introduced us to a place most of us have never imagined.
+As a graduating college or graduate student, you may feel cheated of exciting times in your long journey - commencement, big parties, accolades, and interviewing for jobs you have been preparing to land for years.
+You may have had an internship cancelled; had a vacation postponed and likely are feeling uncertain about your immediate actions and your future.
 Here are some actions you can take immediately.

 First – Don’t Panic!

-This is a temporary situation, and while it is nothing anyone wanted or planned, your education, motivation, ambition and support network will combine into a new plan that will guide you into landing on your feet – again.
+While no one wanted or planned for a multi-year pandemic, you can combine your education, motivation, ambition and support network into a new plan to land on your feet – again.

 - *What makes you happy

 (Spoiler – these are the visualize activities included in ArcVida’s 2-week trial)

 *If you are not working for a 40-hour/ week paycheck, list how you've earned money in the past.
 (We recommend creating a vision board using a tool like Canva).
 Then, for each method, identify who could potentially hire you now and text or email them to let them know you're available to do this work.
 If you've previously done freelance jobs or paid project work, reach out to this network to ask if they are hiring or can introduce you to those who are hiring.

 *Consider new gig work or work in areas experiencing high-volume now - like grocery or restaurant delivery.

 *Focus on generating cash rather than volunteering until you have your income stabilized enough to pay your monthly bills.
 Earning cash relieves pressure, gives your days structure, and extends your time to find the right full-time job.